prateekkumarweb/prateekkumar.in-archive/content/post/elliptic-key-cryptography.md

 ## Encryption and Decryption

 There are many proposed algorithms for encryption/decryption using elliptic curves.
-The one I describe here is analogous to ElGamal public key encryption algorithm[^4].
+The one I describe here is analogous to ElGamal public key encryption algorithm[^elgamal].

+[^elgamal]: [Handouts on ElGamal Algorithm](http://homepages.math.uic.edu/~leon/mcs425-s08/handouts/el-gamal.pdf), MCS 425, Spring 2008, Dept. of Mathematics, Statistics and Computer Science, UIC

 Consider that Alice wants to send a message $P_m$ to Bob.
 Both Alice and Bob decide on the elliptic curve equation, and a point $G$ on the curve called as the generator.
 The recommended equation and generator pair is given by [Standards of Efficient Cryptography](http://www.secg.org/sec2-v2.pdf).
 Bob chooses a random number $k_B$ and calculates $k_BG$.
 The integer $k_B$ forms the private key and $k_BG$ forms the public key.